IhmeGroup/quail/docs/contributing.md

     Feature2 = auto()
     NeatFeature = auto()
    ```
 Lastly, the user needs to use the setter function for the feature type to take the appropriate parameter from the input deck and instantiate the corresponding class.
-These functions are located in the `src/<package-name>/tools.py` file and always start with `set_<name_of_instangtiated_object>`.
+These functions are located in the `src/<package-name>/tools.py` file and always start with `set_<name_of_instantiated_object>`.
 For example, we could have a function called `set_neatfeatures` which would look like this:

   ```python
   import numerics.neatfeatures as neat_feature_defs